-In this study we investigated the future projection of climate change and its impact on the hydrology, specifically the water flow, in the Balsillas River Watershed for the period 2014–2100.
-In the case of the Balsillas River basin, the main economic activity is agriculture.
-Therefore, it is essential to maintain sufficient water supply for crop production, since most of the population lives from this activity.
-It is also important to ensure the quality of life of the communities in the study area in terms of meeting domestic water needs for daily household uses.
-This project assessed the risk of water supply failure in order to anticipate the impact that water shortages may have on the communities, and identify measures to reduce such risks.
+In this study, we investigated the future projections of the impact of climate change on hydrology, specifically the water flow, of the Balsillas River Watershed for the 2014–2100 period.
+Maintaining a sufficient water supply is essential for crop production.
+The main economic activity in the Balsillas River basin is agriculture, which provides livelihoods for most of the population.
+It is also important to meet domestic water needs for daily household use and ensure the quality of life for the communities in the study area.
+This project assessed the risk of water supply failure in order to anticipate the impact that water shortages may have on the communities, and to identify measures to reduce such risks.

-The hydrological model included in the Hydro-BID tool accurately represented the average and minimum flows of the watershed, as shown by comparing the runoff simulation with the historical flow record of the “El Bosque” hydrometric station.
-Likewise, according to the performance metrics, the performance of the model was better on a monthly level than on a daily level timescale.
+The hydrological model included in the Hydro-BID tool accurately represented the average and minimum flows of the watershed, as shown by comparing the runoff simulation with historical flow records of the “El Bosque” hydrometric station.
+According to the performance metrics, the model performed better using a monthly rather than daily timescale.

-Precipitation projections from downscaling showed an increase compared to historical data from 1.83% to 8%.
-Average temperatures are also expected to increase slightly in most scenarios, with variability ranging from 0.17% to 0.57%, except for RCP 8.5, where an average decrease of 0.5% is expected.
+Using downscaling, precipitation was projected to increase compared to historical data from 1.83% to 8%.
+Average temperatures were also projected to increase slightly in most scenarios, by 0.17% to 0.57%, except for RCP 8.5, where an average decrease of 0.5% was projected.

-With respect to historical flows recorded in the watershed, the results of this study indicate that an increase of 5.2% is to be expected for RCP 2.6, which corresponds to an average of 1.28 m3/s, an increase of 2.1% is expected for RCP 4.5, which corresponds to an average of 1.24 m3/s, and an increase of approximately 6% is expected for RCP 8.5.
-Based on the results obtained from the modeling, it was determined that the water availability of the basin will increase between 2014 and 2100 under each of the climate change scenarios evaluated.
-This may have a positive impact on future development of economic activities (e.g. agriculture and industrial) within the watershed, including increasing water availability for urban growth.
+With respect to historical flows recorded in the watershed, this study projected an increase of 5.2% for RCP 2.6, corresponding to an average of 1.28 m3 s-1.
+For RCP 4.5, an increase of 2.1% was projected, corresponding to an average of 1.24 m3 s-1, while an increase of approximately 6% was projected for RCP 8.5.
+Based on the results obtained from the modeling, we determined that the water availability in the watershed will increase between 2014 and 2100 under all of the climate change scenarios evaluated.
+This may have a positive impact on the future development of economic activities (e.g., agriculture and industrial activities) in the region, including increasing water availability for urban growth.
 However, such potential economic growth should be accompanied by water protection and conservation strategies.

-The results of the study make it possible to formulate and implement in advance an effective water management plan to reduce future water-related problems in the Balsillas River watershed.
-In addition to the effects of climate change, future studies will have to consider other factors, such as land use change and increased carbon dioxide concentration.
-In addition, the project contributes to the research on the incidence of climate change in the Andean plateau region and opens the opportunity for research on the application of new hydrological modeling and water resources management tools, as well as the interest in applying new methodologies that will become critical for decision making in terms of planning and management of water resources systems.
+The results of this study make it possible to formulate and implement an effective water management plan to reduce future water-related problems in the Balsillas River watershed.
+In addition to the effects of climate change, future studies must consider other factors, such as land use change and increased carbon dioxide concentrations.
+This study also contributes to the research on climate change in the Andean Plateau region, and opens avenues for research on the application of new hydrological modeling and water resource management tools.
+It highlights the need for new methodologies that will become critical for decision making in the planning and management of water resource systems.

 Acknowledgements: The authors wish to thank the Research Fund (FODEIN) of the University of Santo Tomás, the CAR, the IDEAM, all of the entities that provided information, and the people who contributed in some way to this work.